nakatamaho/gmpxx_mkII/README.md

 ### Enhanced Mathematical Functions

-One of the major enhancements introduced with `gmpxx_mkII.h` over the original `gmpxx.h` is the significant expansion of available mathematical functions, removing the limitations previously noted in the GMP C++ interface.
+One of the major enhancements introduced with `gmpxx_mkII.h` over the original `gmpxx.h` is the significant expansion of available mathematical functions.
 These functions include:

 - **Logarithmic Functions:** `log`, `log2`, `log10`
 - **Exponential and Power Functions:** `exp`, `pow`